Distributional Reinforcement Learning with Dual Expectile-Quantile Regression: Experiments

 \subsection{Chain MDP: A toy example}

 We start by observing the effect of our proposed operator in a toy environment.
-The MDP comprises $4$ states, each pointing to the next through a unique action and without accumulating any reward, until the last state $s_4$, where the episode terminates and the agent obtains a reward sampled from a bimodal distribution $r \sim \left( \frac{1}{2}\mathcal{N}(-2, 1) + \frac{1}{2}\mathcal{N}(+2, 1) \right)$ (see Appendix~\ref{toy-MDP} for a visual description).
+The MDP comprises $4$ states, each pointing to the next through a unique action and without accumulating any reward, until the last state $s_4$, where the episode terminates and the agent obtains a reward sampled from a bimodal distribution $r \sim ( \frac{1}{2}\mathcal{N}(-2, 1) + \frac{1}{2}\mathcal{N}(+2, 1) )$ (see the Appendix for a visual description).

-Figure \ref{fig:separate_vs_dual_regression} highlights the advantageous properties of expectile regression that were introduced in prior work~\citep{expectile-blue, expbible, exp-quant-david-goliath}.
-When trying to approximate the distribution of terminal rewards directly from samples (left), expectile regression yields more accurate estimates than quantile regression in the low-data regime (recall that the quantile function is the inverse CDF while the expectile function is in general not).
+Figure~\ref{fig:separate_vs_dual_regression} highlights the advantageous properties of expectile regression that were introduced in prior work~\citep{expectile-blue, expbible, exp-quant-david-goliath}.
+When trying to approximate the distribution of terminal rewards directly from samples (left), we can see that expectile regression yields more accurate estimates than quantile regression in the low-data regime (recall that the quantile function is the inverse CDF while the expectile function is in general not).
 Interestingly, coupling expectile regression with our mapper (right) allows us to recover the quantile function much more efficiently than quantile regression itself.
+We can therefore confirm the findings from prior work~\citep{expectile-blue, exp-quant-david-goliath} and conclude that our learning-based procedure for mapping estimated expectiles to their corresponding quantile fraction is effective.